Who We Are

 The first step is a strict enforcement of the rules against drugs and alcohol in camp.
 A camper who is intoxicated not only disturbs the peace of the camp with their out-of-control behavior, they also interfere with the efforts of other campers who may be trying to maintain their own sobriety.
 Alcoholism and drug addiction are rampant among the homeless, but active users are not allowed to live at Camp Second Chance.

-Some campers arrive at Camp Second Chance utterly destitute, with only the clothes on their back and not a dime in their pocket.
+Some residents arrive at Camp Second Chance utterly destitute, with only the clothes on their back and not a dime in their pocket.
 The camp provides these people with the fundamentals of stability – bedding and clothes, a safe place to sleep, basic sanitation and hygiene, and access to food.
 Working together as a team, the camp leadership, professional case managers, and volunteers from the community help people calm down from the constant crisis of life on the street so they can focus on solving the problems in their lives.